Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Win

-The ‘win’ bet is the simplest bet type to understand.
+A ‘win’ bet is the simplest type to understand.
 You simply bet on a specific participant (sportsperson, horse, team) to win an event.
 If it doesn’t win, your stake is lost.
 If it does win, you’ll get paid out at the quoted odds.

 Place

-A ‘place’ bet, also known as a ‘place only’ bet, is popular bet type in horse and greyhound racing as well as ranked tournament sports such as golf.
-You bet on a specific participant to finish within the top places of a race or tournament, rather than to win it outright.
-If the participant finishes within the ‘places’ defined by the market, the bet wins.
+A ‘place’ bet, also known as a ‘place only’ bet, is a popular bet type in horse racing, greyhound racing, as well as ranked tournament sports such as golf.
+You bet on a specific participant to finish within the top places of a race or tournament, rather than to win outright.
+If the participant finishes within the ‘places’ defined by the bookmaker or exchange, the bet wins.
 If the participant fails to finish within the places, the bet loses.

-For the majority of races, places are set to the top 2 or top 3 positions.
-But for larger races with more runners, the top 4 positions qualify.
+For most races, places are set to the top 2 or top 3 positions.
+But for larger races with more runners, the top 4 positions may qualify.

-The majority of bookmakers only offer racing place bets as part of an each way bet (see below).
-However, place only markets are available at betting exchanges.
+Most bookmakers only offer racing place bets as part of an each way bet (see below).
+However, place-only markets are available at betting exchanges.

 Learn more about Place only bets.